-The tendency of movies to depict the villain's associated armies, tribes, barbarian hordes, and bands of mercenaries as being prone to raping the women of a town they're overrunning, while the armies, tribes, barbarian hordes, and mercs that are working for the hero are usually clean of this particular atrocity.
+The tendency of movies to depict the villain's associated armies, tribes, barbarian hordes, and bands of mercenaries as being prone to raping the women of a town they're overrunning, while the armies, tribes, barbarian hordes, and mercs that are working for the hero are usually innocent of this particular atrocity.

-Movies that involve historical generals, chiefs, or warlords will generally treat it as a given that they didn't tolerate such things, unless such leaders are the villains of the work.
+Movies that involve historical generals, chiefs, or warlords will generally treat it as a given that they didn't tolerate such things unless such leaders are the villains of the work.
 Sometimes the all-too-common occurrence of officers who did disapprove being limited in their ability to control their men will be shown, since it still leaves the hero sympathetic.